How to Reduce Checkout Drop-Off From Shipping Rate Errors

 4. Rate Discrepancies Between Advertised and Actual Shipping Cost

 Your homepage banner says “Free shipping on orders over $50.”
-The customer assembles a $60 order and proceeds to checkout expecting free shipping.
+The customer assembles a $60 order and goes to checkout expecting free shipping.
 Instead they see a $7.95 flat rate.
 They feel deceived.
 They abandon.
 Some of them post about it.

 5. Slow or Failed Checkout Due to Carrier API Timeouts